 1. IWC Portugieser Chronograph 3714

 The IWC Portugieser Chronograph is one of the most popular, if not the most popular watch from IWC.
 It’s well-considered to be a classic and it remains practically unaltered since its introduction more than 20 years ago.
-Over the years, the watch has acquired cult status and for good reason.
+Over the years, the watch has acquired cult status, and for good reason.

 A Modern Icon

 The Portugieser Chronograph is a timepiece that needs to be worn to be appreciated.
-At the surface, it’s easy to think that it looks plain, simple, and not very original.
+On the surface, it’s easy to think that it looks plain, simple, and not very original.
 However, once you see the watch in person, you’ll appreciate the rigidity and discretion of the design.

 The base concept of the Portugieser is to have a pocket watch movement fitted into a rather large case.
 You’ll notice that the bezel is quite slim which in turn makes the dial window massive.
 I must say that IWC did a good job of providing the comfort of a small watch with the feeling of having a large one on your wrist.